General hyperplane sections of log canonical threefolds in positive characteristic

-Suppose that $X$ is log canonical at $x_i$ and the residue field $\kappa(x_i)$ of $X$ at $x_i$ is separable over $k$ for every $i$.
-We further assume that one of the following holds: \begin{enumerate}[label=\textup{(\alph*)}] \item The singularity $(x_i \in X)$ is not simple elliptic for every $i$, or \item $k$ is a finitely generated over a perfect field $k_0$ such that the transcendental degree $\tdeg_{k_0}(k)$ is one. \end{enumerate} Then $X$ is geometrically log canonical over $k$. \end{mainthm3}
+Suppose that $X$ is log canonical (resp.~klt) at $x_i$ and the residue field $\kappa(x_i)$ of $X$ at $x_i$ is separable over $k$ for every $i$.
+Then $X$ is geometrically log canonical (resp.~geometrically klt) over $k$. \end{mainthm}

-The klt case (resp.~log canonical case) of Theorem A follows from Theorem B (resp.~a variant of Theorem C (2)).
+By a standard argument, Theorem A follows from Theorem B.

 \begin{acknowledgement} The author wishes to express his gratitude to Professor Shunsuke Takagi for his valuable advice and suggestions.
+He is also grateful to Professors Teppei Takamatsu, Shou Yoshikawa and Tatsuro Kawakami for helpful comments.
+He also thanks the anonymous referee for the comments and suggestions that helped to improve the paper.
 This work was supported by JSPS KAKENHI Grant Number 20K14303. \end{acknowledgement}

-\begin{notation} Throughout this paper, all rings are assumed to be commutative and with unit element and all schemes are assumed to be Noetherian and separated. \end{notation}
+\begin{notation} Throughout this paper, all rings are assumed to be commutative and with unit element and all schemes are assumed to be Noetherian and separated.
+In this paper, a \dq{variety} over a field $k$ is an integral separated scheme of finite type over $k$. \end{notation}